storytelling + spoken word

 Jean Donatto

-Acclaimed actress Jean Donatto portrays Miss Bessie Smith "holding court" with students.
+Acclaimed actress Jean Donatto portrays Miss Bessie Smith "holding court" with participants.
 Miss Smith presents living conditions in the cities where she traveled and performed during her rise to stardom.
 The focus of this presentation is the 1923-1925 period, considered to be the beginning and apex of Smith's career as a recording artist.
 Politics and the mood of Post-WW1 America form the foundation of the discussions as Miss Smith sings, chats, and answers questions about how it felt to be a notable African-American woman in the 1920s.

 Single Performance